muftring/iu-statistics/exercises/homework-02/questions.md

 - *( b ) The actual proportion born prematurely during the period was 0.036.
 Based on this information, how would you expect the distribution of gestation time to differ from the normal distribution?*<p>

 With a normal distribution, 0.36 would have a z-score of 1.79.
 The difference in the computed and actual z-scores is approximately 0.31, which means the actual value is almost 1/3 of a standard deviation different from what is expected for a normal distribution.
-This suggests that the distribution would be shifted left from a normal distribution, and there are more premature births than expected given the mean and standard deviation computed in this sample.
+This suggests that the distribution would be skewed to the right from a normal distribution, and there are more premature births than expected given the mean and standard deviation computed in this sample.

 ## 4. Sampling Distribution of the Sample Mean.
 The probability distribution associated with the outcome of rolling a balanced die has probability 1/6 attached to each integer, {1, 2, 3, 4, 5, 6}.
 Let (y1, y2) denote the outcomes for rolling the die twice.<p>